munuhee/product-catalog-service/README.md

 ## Testing

 The `app/tests` directory contains comprehensive unit tests (`test_product_endpoints.py`) for various product-related endpoints.
 The tests cover functionalities such as health status, product creation, retrieval, update, and deletion.

+## Contributing

+Contributions are welcome!
+Feel free to open issues or pull requests for any improvements, bug fixes, or new features.